Sashibhusan Rath

 Sashibhusan Rath (1885-1943) was a social reformer, industrialist, politician and founder-cum-editor of the Dainik ASHA newspaper (The first Odia daily), published from Brahmapur.
 He is famously known as Ganjam Byaghra which means The Tiger of Ganjam.

 Early life

 Sashibhusan was born in Surada, Ganjam district of Odisha.
 Sashi was the second son of Lambodara Mohapatra by birth.
 He was adopted by his paternal uncle Digambar Rath on the advice of Nilakantha Mohapatra (his grandfather).
 So, from his early days, he used Rath as his surname.

 He completed his upper primary education from Russelkonda Board School of Bhanjanagar.
 He was homesick while spending his days over there.
-Once, he even ran away from there and arrived in Surada by walking 30km from Bhanjanagar.
-He completed his matriculation from Higher Secondary School of Parlakhemundi.
+Once, he even ran away from there and arrived in Surada by walking 30 km from Bhanjanagar.
+In his early years he went against the social malpractices of untouchability and animal sacrifice.
+He completed his matriculation from Higher Secondary School of Paralakhemundi.

 Career

 After completing his matriculation in 1902, he went to Bombay and started a shoe company named Rath & Co.
 He became fluent in Gujarati while staying there.
 He made a friendship with a foreigner who introduced him to journalism while he was an assistant editor at Bombay Chronicles.
 Thereafter he moved to Pune and worked in a leather industry where he learnt skinning.
 But he could not stay there long due to his health ailments and had to come back Odisha.
 For sometime he worked in Utkal Tannery of Madhusudan Das as a manager, but then left for Kolkata where he joined a medicine company named Young & Co. as manager.
 There he made an Odia association and organized the Odias for a separate province.

 On the advice of Nilamani Vidyaratna, he started publishing Asha weekly from 1913.
 In 1928, he started publishing it daily as Dainik Asha from Brahmapur, Odisha on the Odia New Year's Day (Mesha Sankranti).
 It was the first Odia daily newspaper at that time.
 It had helped the people of Odisha to launch their struggle to secure the unification of the outlying Odia areas under one administration and spread the message of freedom movement of the country in the rural areas of the State.
 The Asha press also gave the opportunity to receive the practical training in daily newspaper work and journalism.
 After the publication of Dainik Asha, Sashibhusan also published an English weekly called The East Coast and entrusted its editorship to Pandit Godabarish Misra.

 He was elected as vice-chairman of the former Berhampur Municipality and later elected as Public Representative from the Ganjam district to Madras Legislative Council during the British Raj.
 He also worked extensively to eliminate animal sacrifice practices in Ganjam.